Icinga/icinga2/doc/8-migration.md

       import "generic-service"
       check_command = "test_check"

-      assign where host.name == "localhost1"
-      assign where host.name == "localhost2"
+      assign where host.name in [ "localhost1", "localhost2" ]
     }

 In Icinga 1.x you would have organized your services with hostgroups using the `hostgroup_name` attribute